UNIVAC I: UNIVAC installations, 1951–1954

 Originally priced at US$159,000, the UNIVAC I rose in price until they were between $1,250,000 and $1,500,000.
 A total of 46 systems were eventually built and delivered.

 The UNIVAC I was too expensive for most universities, and Sperry Rand, unlike companies such as IBM, was not strong enough financially to afford to give many away.
 However, Sperry Rand donated UNIVAC I systems to Harvard University (1956), the University of Pennsylvania (1957), and Case Institute of Technology in Cleveland, Ohio (1957).
 The UNIVAC I at Case was still operable in 1965 but had been supplanted by a UNIVAC 1107.

 A few UNIVAC I systems stayed in service long after they were made obsolete by advancing technology.
 The Census Bureau used its two systems until 1963, amounting to 12 and 9 years of service, respectively.
 Sperry Rand itself used two systems in Buffalo, New York until 1968.
-The insurance company Life and Casualty of Tennessee used its system until 1970, totaling over 13 years of service.
+The insurance company Life and Casualty of Tennessee used its system until 1970, totalling over 13 years of service.

 Technical description

 Major physical features

-UNIVAC I used about 5,000 vacuum tubes, weighed 16686 lb, consumed 125 kW, and could perform about 1,905 operations per second running on a 2.25 MHz clock.
+UNIVAC I used 6,103 vacuum tubes, weighed 16686 lb, consumed 125 kW, and could perform about 1,905 operations per second running on a 2.25 MHz clock.
 The Central Complex alone (i.e. the processor and memory unit) was 4.3 m by 2.4 m by 2.6 m high.
-The complete system occupied more than 35.5 m2 (382 ft²) of floor space.
+The complete system occupied more than 35.5 m2 (382 ft2) of floor space.

 Main memory details

 The main memory consisted of 1000 words of 12 characters each.
 When representing numbers, they were written as 11 decimal digits plus sign.
 The 1000 words of memory consisted of 100 channels of 10-word mercury delay-line registers.
 The input/output buffers were 60 words each, consisting of 12 channels of 10-word mercury delay-line registers.
-There are 6 channels of 10-word mercury delay-line registers as spares.
+There are six channels of 10-word mercury delay-line registers as spares.
 With modified circuitry, seven more channels control the temperature of the seven mercury tanks, and one more channel is used for the 10-word "Y" register.
 The total of 126 mercury channels is contained in the seven mercury tanks mounted on the backs of sections MT, MV, MX, NT, NV, NX, and GV.
 Each mercury tank is divided into 18 mercury channels.

 Each 10-word mercury delay-line channel is made up of three sections: